knowlml/ict4d-playbook/toolkits/software-and-apps-for-volunteers.md

 ## Miscellaneous

-- [Lonely Planet Postcards](www.google.com) -- Send a postcard to someone back home with one of your own photos and message for $2 per postcard.

 - [JFK Challenge](http://jfkchallenge.org/) -- Brings American history to life by turning kids (ages 9-11) into NASA and Peace Corps trainees ready to accept President Kennedy's charge to accomplish great things and make a difference in the world!.
 Really cute little app that had nothing to do with Peace Corps Washington. : ) [iPad only](https://itunes.apple.com/us/app/the-jfk-challenge/id957358011?ls=1&mt=8).